rodpcastro/gdeepseries/README.md

 1. Penghao Shan and Jiameng Wu.
 Highly precise approximation of free surface Green function and its high order derivatives based on refined subdomains.
 Brodogradnja, vol. 69, no. 1, pp. 53–70, 2018. <https://doi.org/10.21278/brod69104>

 ## License
-The core GDeepSeries code is licensed under the MIT License (see [LICENSE] file).
+The GDeepSeries code is distributed under the MIT License (see [LICENSE] file).

 **Important Dependency Notice**: This project depends on [ColSpecF], which is distributed under multiple licenses.
 Review [ColSpecF's license][csf-license] for details.